NguyenHuy190303/CoFT/docs/thesis/Thesis.md

 *   **Cycle:** Repeating patterns without a fixed period, often lasting several years and related to macroeconomic factors.
 An example is the boom-and-bust cycles of an economy.
 *   **Irregularity/Noise:** The unpredictable fluctuations remaining after the other three components have been removed.
 This is the unstructured part of the signal.

-*[FIGURE_PLACEHOLDER: A diagram illustrating the decomposition of a time series into Trend, Seasonal, Cyclical, and Irregular components.
-Use an example like monthly retail sales data.]*

 ![Time series decomposition into trend, seasonal, and residual components.](https://timeseriesreasoning.com/wp-content/uploads/2021/04/image-5-1024x724.png)
 *Figure 2.1: An illustration of decomposing a time series.
 The original data (top) is split into its trend, seasonal, and residual (noise) components, revealing the underlying patterns.
 Source: timeseriesreasoning.com*